 - Get a local SIM card with data for your phone.

-- Use WIFI in your accommodation, coworking space or cafes.
+- Use WIFI in your accommodation, coworking space, or cafe.

 - Get a global hotspot that gives you WIFI anywhere in the world.